userbot8895/HUB-Plus/guides/Porting_Modules.md

 - ~~There is no convenient `register` decorator.
 Instead, you manually import the bot's client and register a standard Telethon message handler.
 If you develop modules for UniBorg or regular Telethon apps this might be familiar.~~

-Starting from HyperUBot 3.0 there is a new `EventHandler` function that works like a `register` decorator:
+Starting from HyperUBot 3.0 there is a new `EventHandler` function that works like the `register` decorator:
 ```python
 from userbot.sysutils.event_handler import EventHandler